 Labels are identified using two data points:

-An occurrence number.
-In case the text content is found several times in the document, Parseur will use the occurrence number to select the right label.
+• An occurrence number.
+If the text content is found several times in the document, Parseur will use the occurrence number to select the right label.

-How to constrain a template on a certain number of occurrences of a label?
+How do I constrain a template to a certain number of occurrences of a label?

 In some cases, you may want Parseur to make sure that the total number of occurrences also matches.
 To do so: